KinTsume/clone-tabnews/README.md

 - |git push|: Push local changes to the origin repository
 - |git push --force|: Force the push of the local changes to the repository
 - |git push -f|: Shorthand form of the previous command

+## CD - Continuous Deployment

+Vercel has a tool to deploy an app automaticaly on their platform.
+Just making a push to the origin main branch and it will detect and deploy the app.